Hiller Aviation Museum

 The museum features over 40 unique aircraft that tell the story of aviation innovation in Northern California and beyond.

-Beginnings of Flight – Exhibit
+Beginnings of Flight

 The surprising amount of aviation activity in California at the beginning of the last century reflects the region’s hallmark status as a center of innovation and “out-of-the-box” thinking.
 This display tells the story of early aircraft designs, including George Cayley, Rufus Porter, Frederick Marriot, John Montgomery and many others.

-Wright “Vin Fiz” and First Transcontinental Flight – Exhibit and Simulator
+Wright “Vin Fiz” – Exhibit and Simulator

 Complementing the museum’s flyable replica of the Wright Model EX “Vin Fiz”, this exhibit tells the story of the attempt to claim the first flight across the transcontinental United States in pursuit of the $50,000 Hearst Prize in 1911.
 You can fly a simulation of a Wright Model B aircraft, very similar to the first aircraft fly cross-country.

 Step inside our Boeing 737-200 cockpit and experience the thrill of flying with United Airlines.
 This retired aircraft has been transformed into a unique display that offers a glimpse into the world of aviation.
 Discover this iconic plane’s intricate controls, advanced technology (at the time), and rich history.
 Whether you’re an aviation enthusiast or simply curious about the inner workings of a commercial aircraft, our Boeing 737-200 cockpit is a must-see attraction at the Hiller Aviation Museum.

 The Crouse-Hinds Type DCB-36 beacon displayed here was originally mounted around 1945 on the San Francisco Airport Administration Building and Control Tower.
 Restored by skilled museum volunteers, the beacon is now illuminated and rotates continuously while dominating the center of the museum’s gallery.